robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 The session manages all available object types through the `ObjectTypeManager` class, along with their associated actions.
 Robot metadata is automatically loaded if the object type inherits from the `Robot` class.

-In addition to standard CRUD RPCs, the library provides helper methods for easier type handling.
+In addition to the standard CRUD RPCs, the library provides helper methods for easier type handling.
 The `Parent` property stores a reference to the direct ancestor, reaching `null` at the most generic base type, `Generic`.
-The `IsTypeOf` method checks whether an object type is derived from another type.
+The `IsTypeOf` and `IsSubtypeOf` methods checks whether an object type is type of or derived from another type.
 Convenience methods for built-in types are also available (`IsRobot`, `IsCamera`, etc.).

 Each object maintains a reference to the required scene action object parent type in the `SceneParent` property.